-- Universal Credit claimants deemed to be living in 'specified accommodation' - as defined by the UC Regulations - will continue to receive help with their housing costs through Housing Benefit even though they claim Universal Credit.
+- Universal Credit claimants deemed to be living in 'specified accommodation' or 'temporary accommodation'- as defined by the UC Regulations - will continue to receive help with their housing costs through Housing Benefit even though they claim Universal Credit.

-- Not all supported housing will fall under this definition, so many supported housing claimants will have their rent supported by Universal Credit.
+- Not all supported housing will fall under these definitions, so many supported housing claimants will have their rent supported by Universal Credit.

-- DWP Guidance lists Intensive Housing Management (IHM) charges as ineligible for Universal Credit.
+- For those receiving help with their rent through UC, DWP Guidance lists Intensive Housing Management (IHM) charges as ineligible for Universal Credit.

 Click on the links below for more information.